On the size of temporal cliques in subcritical random temporal graphs: Temporal branching processes

+where $v_1,\ldots,v_q$ are independent vertices chosen uniformly at random from $S_\ell$.
+Combining this with Lemma \ref{treesurvival} implies the stated bounds. \end{proof}

-The above sequence of results are all in preparation for the next bound.
-It is used to control the number of vertices that a typical vertex in an RSTG can reach, which further give us control over how large temporal cliques can be.
+The next bound will control the number of vertices that a typical vertex in a simple random temporal graph can reach, further allowing us to control the size of temporal cliques.

 \begin{theorem} Let $T^*$ be the set of vertices in $T$ that are reachable from the root and suppose that $np \to \infty$.
-Then, for any integer $q \geq 1$, there is a constant $C(q)$ such that
+Then, for any integer $q \geq 1$, there is a constant $c(q)$ such that

 \end{theorem}